 Championing Guest Experience

 With customer experience a top priority, GCA needed to upgrade its ageing, static flight information displays.
 Now, stunning new dynamic video walls and displays provide visitors with a simple and easy way to navigate the airport.
-The layout of each screen can be quickly updated by the airport’s operations team with location-specific information and promotional content.
+The layout of each screen can be quickly updated by the Gold Coast Airport operations team with location-specific information and promotional content.

 With the number of international flights increasing, GCA can now tailor flight information and arrivals and departure content to the specific needs of passengers.
 This extends to the baggage claim, where integrated baggage processing information gives travellers a timely heads up on their baggage availability status.

-Gold Coast Airport Chief Operating Officer Marion Charlton said the implementation of the new AOS would be a key element to the airport’s customer experience strategy.
+Gold Coast Airport Chief Operating Officer Marion Charlton said the implementation of the new Gold Coast Airport AOS would be a key element to the airport’s customer experience strategy.